A - Z Recycling and Waste Guide

 Asbestos - a hazardous and potentially dangerous material if mishandled

 Removal of asbestos in any form, friable or non-friable may cause respiratory damage if inhaled.
 Friable asbestos (soft and fibrous such as pipe insulation) is the most hazardous.
 Non-friable asbestos (often found in siding and roof shingles and floor tiles of certain vintage) is less likely to break into airborne particles and therefore is less hazardous.
-If you have asbestos wastes, look in the yellow pages for “Asbestos Abatement & Removal” and “Asbestos Consulting & Testing.”
+If you have asbestos wastes, look online for “Asbestos Abatement & Removal” and “Asbestos Consulting & Testing.”
 Or call the Vermont Agency of Natural Resources at 802-241-3800 for further information.

 Some forms of asbestos, such as tiles and roofing, do not need to be removed by a professional asbestos removal company, but disposal of these materials is very strict.
 Asbestos tiles, siding and roofing must be removed damp, wrapped securely in plastic and taken directly to a landfill or transfer station which accepts the materials.

-Clothes dryers, dishwashers, freezers, refrigerators, stoves, washing machines, water heaters -these are all banned from the landfill.
+Clothes dryers, dishwashers, freezers, refrigerators, stoves, washing machines, water heaters - these are all banned from the landfill.

 Non-profit COVER Home Repair in White River Junction accepts donations of clean, working, large appliances as space allows for redistribution to needy members of the community.
 Please call ahead.
 LISTEN stores accept some small appliances in good working order.
 Community listservs and Front Porch Forum are other options for passing along usable items.